graphql/graphql-spec/rfcs/InputUnion.md

 ### Value-based discriminator field

-These options rely the _value_ of a specific input field to express the concrete type.
+These options rely the **value** of a specific input field to express the concrete type.

 #### Single `__typename` field; value is the `type`

+This solution was discussed in https://github.com/graphql/graphql-spec/pull/395

 ```graphql
 input AddPostInput {